adham-ibrahim7/Turing-Machines/README.md

     - if `write` is omitted, the tape will not be written to
     - if `move tape` is omitted, the tape will not move
     - if `go to` is omitted, the execution will stay in the current state

+Run `java Turing <yaml file>` to execute a program that halts and print out the tape contents, and the state that the program halted in.